Shopify vs WooCommerce - The E-commerce Store Platforms Comparison

 Some of them are available via apps and add-ons from the Shopify Store.
 With WooCommerce, you have to pay for many marketing features additionally.

-Conclusion: Shopify has much more in-built marketing tools and a wide choice of apps.
+Conclusion: Shopify has many more in-built marketing tools and a wide choice of apps.

 At the Shopify App Store, you have almost 7.5 thousand free and premium Shopify apps available, catering to the needs of the merchants – including marketing, analytics, store management, merchandising, customer service, and more.